DayuanTan/Blockchain/modify_example_network.md

 It will print below following steps we mentioned in above paragraph, and those printed log reflects the so called "[chaincode life cycle](https://hyperledger-fabric.readthedocs.io/en/latest/chaincode_lifecycle.html)":
 ```
-deploying chaincode on channel 'dayuanchannel'
+deploying chaincode on channel 'globalchannel'
 ...
 Vendoring Go dependencies at ../asset-transfer-basic/chaincode-go
 ...